drhsqlite/fossil-mirror/www/gitusers.md

 needed in the Git case.
-This is an indirect reflection of Fossil’s [multiple working directories](#mwd) design philosophy: its [`open` command][open] requires that you either issue it in an empty directory or one containing a prior closed checkout.
+This is an indirect reflection of Fossil’s [multiple working directories](#mwd) design philosophy: its [`open` command][open] requires that you either issue it in an empty directory or one containing a prior closed check-out.
 In exchange for this extra command, we get the advantage of Fossil’s [superior handling][shwmd] of multiple working directories.
 To get the full power of this feature, you’d switch from the “`fossil open URI`”